ilyakurdyukov/jpeg-quantsmooth/README.md

 `make JPEGLIB="-Ijpeg-6b jpeg-6b/libjpeg.a`
 For a newer versions `libjpeg.a` is located in a `.libs/` dir.

+### libjpeg build helper

+The `jpegqs` makefile can download sources, extract and compile `libjpeg` for you.
+Replace `%VER%` with a version.

+- libjpeg: `make jpeg-%VER%/libjpeg.a`
+Tested versions: 6b, 7, 8d, 9c
+- libjpeg-turbo:`make libjpeg-turbo-%VER%/libjpeg.a`
+Tested versions: 1.0.0, 1.4.2, 1.5.3, 2.0.4

+It will print you link to archive which you need to download, or you can allow the downloads by adding `WGET_CMD=wget` to the `make` command line.

 ## Building on Windows
 Get [MSYS2](https://www.msys2.org/), install needed packages with pacman and build with __release.sh__.
-If you not familiar with building unix applications on windows, then you can download program from [releases](https://github.com/ilyakurdyukov/jpeg-quantsmooth/releases).
+If you are not familiar with building unix applications on windows, then you can download program from [releases](https://github.com/ilyakurdyukov/jpeg-quantsmooth/releases).

 ## Alternatives and comparison